aws-samples/aws-keyspaces-lambda-python/README.md

-# AWS Managed Cassandra Service Lambda Python Demo.
+# Amazon Keyspaces (for Apache Cassandra) Lambda Python Demo.

-This demo is to show how to deploy and use AWS Managed Cassandra Service from a python Lambda.
+This demo is to show how to deploy and use Amazon Keyspaces (for Apache Cassandra) from a python Lambda.

 This demo uses the documentation provided here https://docs.aws.amazon.com/mcs/latest/devguide/programmatic.html, sets it up and automates it.